 Central & Private Universities/Institutes:

-State universities usually have very limited no. of seats for the non-locals so it’ll be very difficult for people who don’t have good colleges in their home state to get through.
-But Central & private institutes do not have any such local reservations and are open to all.
-So, it’s better to apply to all Central Universities, when you are applying outside your state.
+State universities usually have a very limited no. of seats for the non-locals so it’ll be very difficult for people who don’t have good colleges in their home state to get through.
+But Central & Private institutes do not have any such local reservations and are open to all.
+So, it’s better to apply to all the good Central Universities, when you are applying outside your state.
 I’m mentioning a few such institutes which are known to have a good Physics Department.

 - Ashoka University⭐⭐

 - Azim Premji University, Bangalore⭐⭐

 - [Private Univ] This again has an excellently designed UG program, almost like that of Ashoka University, the fee is high (but lesser than that of Ashoka), but again they have fee waivers up to 100% based on your family income (details here).